CNR diesel multiple unit: Service history

 In early October 2019, set CM 1015 was trialed on the section from González Catán and 20 de Junio, which had overseen rehabilitation since its abandonment in 1993.
 Services to 20 de Junio was supposed to commence on 14 November 2019, but was delayed after inspections found numerous flaws with the line, including signaling issues and lack of staff training.
 Although the 20 de Junio service eventually started on 2 December 2019, the single CNR DMU that initially ran the section was displaced by two Emepa Alerce railcars in January 2020, due to low demand.

 The CNR DMUs suffered from a shortage of spare parts, causing service reduction on the Belgrano Sur line in July 2023 (although officially, the service reduction was due to infrastructural maintenance, rather than delayed rolling stock repairs and parts delivery some sources noted), and again in August, which also delayed service commencement on the Marinos del Crucero Gral branch by a week until the 14th.

 To address the issue, in September 2023, Trenes Argentinos handed out tenders in purchasing spare parts from both domestic and international contracts.
-Trenes Argantinos and the Ministry of Transport had previously signed a contract in 2020 with CRRC Tangshan to supply parts for the CNR DMUs, as well as the 20 CNR CKD8 diesel locomotives that hauled Argentina's long-distance trains, but has not been fulfilled in time.
+Trenes Argentinos and the Ministry of Transport had previously signed a contract in 2020 with CRRC Tangshan to supply parts for the CNR DMUs, as well as the 20 CNR CKD8 diesel locomotives that hauled Argentina's long-distance trains, but has not been fulfilled in time.
 The contract failed in March 2024, causing further reduction of services during April, with the González Catán branch seeing the daily number of trains dwindled from 110 to 88, and off-peak frequency doubled to 40 minutes per train.

 Trenes Argentinos made another attempt in gathering spare parts for the CNR DMUs, by signing a new contract in July 2024, followed by the purchase of 802 wheels in January 2025 for its fleet operating on the Roca, San Martin, and Belgrano Sur lines.